What is new product development (NPD)?

 Most essential to an effective new product process is to have the right governance to select novel product concepts; enough funding to allow these ideas to grow; and a process for vetting and prioritizing them.

-Many ideas in the portfolio of early stage concepts are worth little or nothing to your company, for example they might not address your target market and often come out of causal brainstorming.
+Many ideas in the portfolio of early stage concepts are worth little or nothing to your company, for example they might not address your target market and often come out of causal brainstorming that are really glorified similar products without any differentiation.
 Others might be the next iPhone or Amazon, ready to disrupt markets, open new categories, enter new markets and earn enormous revenues.
 How can your company manage these vague concepts to leverage the best, weed out the rest, and develop the winners into new opportunities in a competitive marketplace?

 A front end process also has milestones and budgets that are the measure of progress.
 Approved budgets unlock new projects.
 Product discovery is then the process of translating strategy into action.